Back to Blog

 Self-hosted option Yes (required) Optional (run own relay)

-Managed service HCP Vault Redshift Cloud
+Managed service HCP Vault Not launched

 Zero-knowledge No Yes